 - Do you need financing that is customized for your unique situation?

-Custom credit can provide you with a reliable source of funding for unforeseen expenses, real estate purchases, and business investments.
-You’ll need an experienced professional to evaluate your options and provide lending based on your unique assets—including specialty or illiquid holdings.
+Custom credit may provide you with a reliable source of funding for unforeseen expenses, real estate purchases, and business investments.
+You’ll need an experienced professional to help evaluate your options and provide lending based on your unique assets—including specialty or illiquid holdings.
 Solutions to consider include:

 - Marketable securities-backed lines of credit, including restricted and concentrated stock, which may be an especially valuable option to help preserve an underlying portfolio instead of selling at a time of crisis